Martin Kuba: Minister and Party leader

-Kuba became a member of Petr Nečas' Cabinet on 16 November 2011, replacing Michal Doktor as Minister of Industry and Trade.
+Kuba became a member of Cabinet of Petr Nečas on 16 November 2011, replacing Michal Doktor as Minister of Industry and Trade.
 Kuba then ran for the position of the Deputy leader of the Civic Democratic Party on party convention in 2012 facing Miroslava Němcová.
 Kuba received 363 votes against Němcová's 142 and won the position.
-After fall of the cabinet Petr Nečas resigned to the position of party leader and Kuba became acting leader of the Civic Democratic Party but Miroslava Němcová became electoral leader of the Civic Democratic Party in 2013 Czech legislative election.
+After fall of the cabinet Petr Nečas resigned to the position of party leader and Kuba became acting leader of the Civic Democratic Party but Miroslava Němcová became electoral leader of the Civic Democratic Party in 2013 Czech parliamentary election.
 He ran for the Chamber of Deputies in the election but wasn't elected as the party suffered heavy losses.

 Kuba decided to not defend position of Party leader and instead supported candidacy of Petr Fiala for 2014 Civic Democratic Party leadership election.
 Fiala won the leadership election replacing Kuba as party leader.

 Municipal and regional politics

 Kuba ran in 2014 municipal election for České Budějovice assembly but wasn't elected.
 He became a member of the South Bohemian regional assembly in the 2016 election.
 Kuba ran for the position of České Budějovice Mayor in 2018 municipal election in an attempt for political comeback.
 ODS received 8 seats in municipal assembly and remaine in opposition.

 Kuba then led ODS during 2020 regional election in South Bohemia.
 ODS had strong performance during the election receiving 17.5% and gaining 12 seats being tied with ANO 2011.
 Kuba then formed coalition with KDU-ČSL, TOP 09, Czech Social Democratic Party and South Bohemians.
 Kuba became the new Governor.
 On 2 December 2020 Kuba was elected Chairman of the Regional Association.

 Kuba gained widespread media attention during COVID-19 pandemic in the Czech Republic when he introduced Conception of Vaccination centres.

 In 2022 municipal elections he ran for the České Budějovice assembly from the 8th place of the ODS list.
 Due to preferential votes, however, he finished first, thus defending his mandate as a representative.
 Since 2022, he has also served as a member of the city council.

 Kuba led ODS during 2024 regional election in South Bohemia running for reelection for Governor.
 During the election campaign, he appeared on billboards without the other party candidates or the party logo.
 He won landslide victory as ODS received 47,5% of votes and won 34 of 55 seats in regional assembly.

+On 27 November 2025, Kuba announced his departure from ODS and a plan to form a new political party.
+On 3 February 2026, Kuba introduced his new party called Our Czechia.